With EU sales likely capped, China solar firms will need new markets

-HONG KONG (Reuters) - A weekend deal between Beijing and Brussels to regulate trade in solar panels will limit Chinese firms’ growth prospects in the European Union, the world’s largest solar market, and force them to step up sales to ‘emerging’ markets at home and in the United States and Japan.
+HONG KONG, July 29 (Reuters) - A weekend deal between Beijing and Brussels to regulate trade in solar panels will limit Chinese firms’ growth prospects in the European Union, the world’s largest solar market, and force them to step up sales to ‘emerging’ markets at home and in the United States and Japan.

-News of a deal - which had threatened to boil over into a wider trade war covering wine and steel - helped push up shares in Shanghai-listed solar panel makers Hareon Solar (600401.SS) and Shanghai Chaori (002506.SZ) on Monday, outperforming a 1.7 percent drop on the Shanghai Composite Index .SSEC.
+News of a deal - which had threatened to boil over into a wider trade war covering wine and steel - helped push up shares in Shanghai-listed solar panel makers Hareon Solar and Shanghai Chaori on Monday, outperforming a 1.7 percent drop on the Shanghai Composite Index.

-“It’s good news they finally found a solution,” said Haiyan Sun, a senior executive at panel manufacturer Trina Solar Ltd TSL.N, which competes against Yingli Green Energy Holding Co Ltd (YGE.N), LDK Solar Co Ltd LDK.N, Suntech Power Holdings Co Ltd STP.N, JA Solar Holdings Co Ltd (JASO.O) and Canadian Solar Inc (CSIQ.O).
-“The focus for us is to rapidly develop other markets, like China, Japan and the United States.”
+“It’s good news they finally found a solution,” said Haiyan Sun, a senior executive at panel manufacturer Trina Solar Ltd , which competes against Yingli Green Energy Holding Co Ltd, LDK Solar Co Ltd, Suntech Power Holdings Co Ltd, JA Solar Holdings Co Ltd and Canadian Solar Inc. “The focus for us is to rapidly develop other markets, like China, Japan and the United States.”

 Globally, Chinese manufacturers are on track to ship a total of 22-23 gigawatts (GW) of solar modules this year.
 Total estimated global demand is 35 GW, according to industry analysts.